gumpu/CleanDataProject/CodeBook.md

     number in the dataset was replaced by a descriptive name.
 For this the names from the file `activity_labels.txt` from the original dataset were used.

-5. All feature were aggregated by activity and their mean was computed.
+5. All feature were aggregated by subhect and activity and their mean was computed.

 All variables are listed in `features.txt`.
 These are all numerical.
 The correspond to the variables from the original set, but have the word 'mean' prefixed to it.

+This with the exception of two variables.

 The variable `activity` can have the following values: WALKING, WALKING_UPSTAIRS,  WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

+The variable `subject` is an integer identifying the person that was wearing the measuring device.

 ## Domain and Meaning